sandyherho/py-meteo-num/README.md

 #### [![DOI](https://zenodo.org/badge/267724851.svg)](https://zenodo.org/badge/latestdoi/267724851)

-Docker image for implementing atmospheric science data analysis algorithms using Python 3 inside Jupyter Notebook.
+Debian-based docker image for implementing atmospheric science data analysis algorithms using Python 3 inside Jupyter Notebook.

 Users are required to install the docker in advance according to the host operating systems respectively.
 The guidelines can be obtained through [this site](https://docs.docker.com/engine/install/).